 Our team knows which type of welding works best for the project at hand, and we’ll apply our expertise to get the job done.

 Using CNC machining, we can insert hardware and riveting to secure your sheet metal.
 We install rivets, fasteners, and other types of hardware when two pieces of sheet metal may not join neatly with methods like welding.
 For example, with sheets of varying sizes, we often install rivets to join them more firmly.

-Plating coats your sheet metal in a liquid that hardens and forms a solid finish.
-Most often, we use anodizing methods, as well as zinc and chromate, to coat the metal.
+Plating coats your sheet metal in a liquid that hardens and forms a solid surface finish.
+Most often, we use electroplating methods, as well as zinc and chromate, to coat the metal.
 Plating provides a highly durable finish, and, like powder coating, it improves your sheet metal’s appearance.